 Measles is a viral illness that spreads person to person.
 Symptoms include fever and rash.
 Learn about measles and how to prevent measles with an MMR vaccine.

-A wound is a physical injury that disrupts the body's structure.
-It may be located on the skin's surface, under the skin, or both.
-Learn about wound care.
+A wound is an injury that may develop on the skin's surface, under the skin, or both.
+Learn about wound healing and wound care in children.

 Infectious disease expert Hana Hakim, MD, MS, explains the importance of getting the flu vaccine for children with serious illness and their families.